Sanskar329/Sales_prediction/README.md

 6.)Give analysis on which independent variables have significant impact on the Sales of an outlet , call it as a best model.

 7.)Using this best model, predict the values of sales for the given test data and compute RMSE and R-Square.

+**Conclusion**
+The Best model is developed using Ridge Resgression model which involves log transformation as key data manipulation which facilitates for better performance.
+The final Residual plot for Ridge regression model is